pjeby/to-use/README.md

 #### `Factory<T>`

-A factory for type T is a function that takes a key as its argument and returns a result of type T.  TypeScript will check that your factory's return value matches the type of the key you `.def()` it on.
+A factory for type T is a function that takes a key as its argument and returns a result of type T.  TypeScript will check that your factory's return value matches the expected type of the key you `.def()` it on.

 #### `Recipe<T>`